* Former billionaire philanthropic allies of George Soros and Peter Lewis

-- Played a key role in the financial crisis of 2008
+* Played a key role in sparking the financial crisis of 2008

-Born in 1931 and raised on Manhattan’s Lower East Side, Herbert M. Sandler graduated from the City College of New York in 1951 and Columbia Law School in 1954.
+Born on November 16, 1931 and raised on Manhattan’s Lower East Side, Herbert M. Sandler graduated from the City College of New York in 1951 and Columbia Law School in 1954.
 After completing his education, he worked for the Waterfront Commission of New York Harbor and as an attorney at a small law firm in lower Manhattan.

-Marion Sandler, nearly two years Herbert’s senior, was born Marion Osher in Biddeford, Maine, on October 17, 1990.
-She received her BA from Wellesley College and her MBA from New York University.
+Marion Sandler was born Marion Osher in Biddeford, Maine, on October 17, 1930.
+She earned a BA from Wellesley College in 1952 and an MBA from New York University in 1958.

 In 1963, two years after marrying, the couple moved to California and opened the Golden West Financial Corporation, a risk-averse residential mortgage portfolio lender that they would operate until 2006.
 With their new holding company, the Sandlers were able to secure bank loans plus additional funds from Marion’s family to purchase, for $3.8 million, the Oakland-based Golden West Savings and Loan, which had assets of $38 million.

 In 1975 the Sandlers combined Golden West S&L with another California firm, World Savings, which had 107 offices and $1.8 billion in assets.
 Taking advantage of regulations passed in 1981, the Sandlers’ World Savings Bank (WSB) steadily grew, specializing in the first-of-their-kind adjustable rate mortgages that allowed borrowers to defer paying their interest.
 By 2000, the WSB — with 450 locations, and assets of $58 billion — had become the second-largest savings-and-loan in America.
-On July 19, 2001, Nancy Pelosi inducted the Sandlers into the Bay Area Business Hall of Fame for their “longstanding entrepreneurial and philanthropic commitment to the San Francisco community.”
+On July 19, 2001, Nancy Pelosi inducted the Sandlers into the Bay Area Business Hall of Fame for their “dedication to the people of the Bay Area.”

 In November 2007, The Los Angeles Times quoted Mr. Sandler stating: “I am deeply opposed to wealthy people who exploit the poor, powerful people who prey on the weak, and government representatives who betray the trust of the people they supposedly represent.”
 This, Sandler explained, was what motivated him to pursue his philanthropic endeavors: “It starts with outrage.
 You go a little crazy when power takes advantage of those without power.
 It could be political corruption….”